genelyn2020/SQL-Data-Source/README.md

 6. **Regions** stores the data of regions such as Southern and Central Asia, Central Africa, Southern Europe.
 A region belongs to one continent.
 And one continent may have multiple regions.

 # Installation
-In creating the sample database step by step you can [download](https://www.mariadbtutorial.com/getting-started/install-mariadb/) or maybe this one
+In creating the sample database step by step you can [click me](https://www.sqltutorial.org/)

+or maybe this one  direct to sample database